liulihe954/EnrichKitWeb/README.md

 ### Genomic coordinates matching

 In multi-omics studies, the signals based on genomic coordinates often need to be mapped to a proximal gene and/or annotated gene feature in order to better understand gene expression regulation.
 For example, DNA methylation events (various types of Methyl-seq), chromatin accessibility measurement (DNase-seq or ATAC-seq) and TF binding or histone modifications events (ChIP-seq).

-Here, we propose a model for genomic features and a tool to map genomic coordinates to gene feature(s).
+Here, we provide such funtion that can match a given genomic coordinate (chromosome + target position) to gene feature(s).
+The following model is used to define gene features.

 <img align="center" src="./static/img/gene_feature.png" alt=" " width="100%" /> &nbsp;